-- Each school year, the school will communicate the school's homework procedures with all stakeholders. - Teachers are required to ensure students' IEPs and Section 504 Plans are implemented. - Teachers will provide feedback on homework assignments. - Homework assignments may not be assigned or due on a day schools are closed due to inclement weather or unplanned courses. - Homework may not be assigned over the summer for any courses, nor winter or spring breaks for middle or high school closures. - A student may make up and receive a recorded grade for homework not completed due to the observance of a religious holiday.
+- Each school year, the school will communicate the school's homework procedures with all stakeholders. - Teachers are required to ensure students' Individualized Education Program (IEP) and Section 504 Plans are implemented. - Teachers will provide feedback on homework assignments. - Homework assignments may not be assigned or due on a day schools are closed due to inclement weather or unplanned closures. - Homework may not be assigned over the summer for any courses, nor winter or spring breaks or closures. - A student may make up and receive a recorded grade for homework not completed due to the observance of a religious holiday.
 Students returning from a religious holiday observance will have an equal number of school days to complete make-up work. - Homework may be graded in grades 6-12 but cannot exceed 10% of the total grade.